s4012375/U-NET-CNN-Remote-Sensing-Seagrass/README.md

 - `RESULTS` Folder containing the classification/semantic segmentation results by Model, Training/Control/Transfer Learning, Tile
 - `Outpuf_Tiff` Folder which contains the pre-processed outputted tif bands from acolite - Move to `TCI` after combining to get TCI
 - `datasets/` Some of the ground-truth files before and after combining, and a region of interest (RoI) for square polygons to clip the TCI and ground-truth against during `patch_imagery.py`, and the imgery to pre-process in acolite
+- `display_imge_results.py` Saves regions, results and individual patches to file for a given model

 ## Usage
 - Gather the satellite imagery to run through acolite